Lean Copilot: Large Language Models as Copilots for Theorem Proving in Lean: Introduction

+Neural theorem proving \citep{li2024surveydeeplearningtheorem} combines the strong learning capability of \textit{neural} networks with the rigor of \textit{symbolic} proof checking.
+The \textit{neural} component trains LLMs to effectively generate formal proofs, yet LLMs' tendency to hallucinate \citep{hallucination} prevents the generated proofs from guaranteed correct.
+The \textit{symbolic} component uses proof assistants to verify proof correctness, but the interactive nature of proof assistants require substantial amount of human efforts to formalize proofs.
+Note that each component's weakness is naturally complemented by the other.
+Combining both, neural theorem proving trains LLMs to generate candidate proofs and verifies them by proof assistants, forming a powerful neuro-symbolic system for formal reasoning \citep{yang2024formalmathematicalreasoningnew}.

+On the symbolic side, Lean \citep{de2015lean} has been a widely used proof assistant especially in mathematical theorem proving, thanks to its large math library \textit{Mathlib4} \citep{mathlib} with over 189K theorems\footnote{Statistics obtained from \url{leanprover-community.github.io/mathlib_stats.html}, Feb.
+24, 2025.} from diverse domains, which is still expanding.
+On the neural side, LeanDojo \citep{yang2023leandojo} novelly augments tactic generation with premise retrieval, and pairs tactic (individual proof step in Lean) generation with proof search to form complete proofs in a GPT-\textit{f} \citep{leangptf} style.
+Later works propose methods to further improve both tactic generation \citep{lin2024leanstarlearninginterleavethinking} and proof search \citep{huang2025leanprogressguidingsearchneural}.
+An alternative approach is whole-proof generation \citep{first2023baldur}, where synthetic data is used to address the data scarcity problem \citep{frieder2024datamathematicalcopilotsbetter}.
+By scaling up, this approach has given birth to powerful proof-generation LLMs, marked by DeepSeek-Prover-v1.5 \citep{xin2024deepseekproverv15harnessingproofassistant} and Goedel-Prover \citep{lin2025goedelproverfrontiermodelopensource}.

-Existing LLM-based provers aim to prove theorems fully autonomously without human intervention~\cite{polu2020generative,jiang2021lisa,jiang2022thor,han2022proof,lample2022hypertree,polu2023formal,first2023baldur,wang2023dt,yang2023leandojo,wang2023legoprover}.
-They wrap the proof assistant into a gym-like~\cite{brockman2016openai} environment.
-The model interacts with the proof environment and is evaluated by the number of test theorems it can prove.
-The interaction happens on the backend server, without any human intervention.
-While an autonomous AI mathematician is desirable in the long term, current LLMs often fail to prove theorems that are truly novel or challenging, especially when they come from a different domain than the training data~\cite{zheng2022minif2f}.
-This is in part because such different domains usually contain vastly different premises, which are lemmas or basic facts used to prove a more advanced theorem.
-Even across different sub-fields in mathematics, proofs and premises can be significantly different.
+All these existing LLM-based provers aim to prove theorems fully autonomously without human intervention.
+They wrap the proof assistant (e.g., Lean) into a gym-like {\citep{brockman2016openai}} environment.
+The model interacts with the proof environment and is evaluated by the number of test theorems it proves.
+The interaction happens solely on the backend server, without any collaboration with humans.
+While an autonomous AI mathematician is desirable in the long run, current LLMs often fail to prove theorems that are truly novel or challenging, especially those from a different domain than the training data \citep{zheng2022minif2f}.
+This is in part because each branch of mathematics uses different lemmas and requires distinct intuitions, limiting the generalization of LLMs.
+However, with the development in Lean mostly focused on Mathlib4 and other large-scale formalization projects \citep{gowers2023conjecturemarton, liquid2022}, proving in new domains is inevitably important.